raithdw/WeatherShopperTest/README.md

 **Local Execution - Tests run in headed mode by default**

-    mvn clean test   # Runs all tests locally sequentially on chrome, firefox and edge by default mvn clean test -Dtest=WeatherShopperTest -Dbrowser=firefox    # Runs test without testng.xml in firefox only(can be change to chrome or edge) mvn clean test -Dheadless=true  # Run test in headless mode
+    mvn clean test   # Runs all tests locally sequentially on chrome, firefox and edge by default mvn clean test -Dtest=ui.tests.WeatherShopperTest -Dbrowser=firefox    # Runs test without testng.xml in firefox only(can be change to chrome or edge) mvn clean test -Dheadless=true  # Run test in headless mode

 **Remote Execution on Selenium Grid**